-Parris received her Emmy nomination as an actress/singer on the children’s television show “Bob the Vid Tech,” and starred in several local musical productions such as Godspell, Jesus Christ Superstar, PURLIE and SELMA.
+In addition, with her acting skills Parris received her Emmy nomination as an actress/singer on the MD PBS Children's Television Show "Bob the Vid Tech" and starred in several musical productions such as Godspell, Jesus Christ Superstar, PURLIE, and SELMA.

 As an author, Parris has written and published two children's books, So Many Bugs, and Mali the Hippo, the Abella Choral Music Book of Negro Spirituals, and My Little Book of Prayers.
 Parris also created, produced, and narrated the Grammy Considered for Best Spoken Word historical fiction music audiobook “Abella- A Voice for the Voiceless.”
 Seven music selections from Abella were also Grammy Considered in various music categories.

 Her work as a Teaching Artist for the Smith Center for the Performing Arts Wolftrap Early Learning Program in Las Vegas, NV, she designed Arts Integrated Lesson Plans to enhance Preschool curriculums and classroom activities.
 Her workshop, created for youth entitled "Negro Spirituals - Communication through Songs" with the Baltimore Symphony Orchestra Arts Excel Program, was one of the most requested lessons within the program.
 She received a Governor's Proclamation for directing and producing events for groups such as the Chrysalis House for Mothers recovering from substance abuse and the YWCA Domestic Violence Program.
 Parris served on the board of the MD and NV Chapters of Women in Film, National AIDS Memorial Grove and is a graduate of the Les Brown Hungry for Greatness Speaker Academy.